 309. State Government.
 (3 hours) A survey of the structure and function of the state governments in the U.S. federal system and current problems and issues in state polities.
 Odd Falls

-311. Politics of China.
-(3 hours) A background analysis of government and politics of China from a comparative perspective, including its foreign policy and future role in international relations.
+311. Politics of the Pacific Rim.
+(3 hours) A background analysis of government and politics of Pacific Rim from a comparative perspective, including its foreign policy and future role in international relations.
 Even Falls

-315. Public Administration and Policy Process.
-(3 hours) An examination of the processes involved in formation and implementation of public policy and a detailed study of the theory and practice of administration in the public sector.
-Odd Springs
+315. Public Administration.
+(3 hours) A detailed study of the theory and practice of administration in the public sector.
+Even Falls

 317. American Constitutional Politics.
 (3 hours) A study of the constitutional development of the U.S. federal court system, judicial behavior and Supreme Court decisions.
 Even Falls